RafaGonzalezDev/youtube-transcript-cli/README.md

 ## Key Features

 - **Automatic ID Extraction**: Automatically extracts YouTube video ID from various URL formats
-- **Multi-language Support**: Downloads transcripts in specified language if available
+- **Multi-language Support**: Download the manual transcript when possible or pick a specific language
-- **Markdown Formatting**: Converts transcript into clean, readable Markdown file
+- **Timestamped Markdown**: Converts transcripts into bullet lists with timestamps and metadata
 - **CLI and GUI**: Use the tool from terminal or through a graphical interface
 - **Automated Setup**: Setup script that verifies Python and manages dependencies interactively